Turkey Run State Park: Lieber Log Cabin

 The Richard Lieber Log Cabin is another of the individual sites at Turkey Run that is listed on the National Register of Historic Places.
 It was built in 1848 from native tulip trees, the oldest of its kind in Indiana.
 Lieber Cabin was added to the National register on May 4, 2001.

 The cabin is named in honor of Colonel Richard Lieber, the first director of Indiana's state parks system and the conservationist who advocated for its creation as a permanent memorial to Indiana'scentennial anniversary of statehood.
 Lieber discovered the cabin during a thunderstorm in 1918 and convinced the owner to have it moved 3 mi so it could serve as the administration building for the state park.
 All but the chimney was salvageable.
-Fortunately, an elderly man familiar with the chimney's "cat and clay" style gave directions for making a new one using stone from an old bridge.
+An elderly man familiar with the chimney's "cat and clay" style gave directions for making a new one using stone from an old bridge.
 The supports were originally of butternut, but are now of sassafras.
 The present-day cabin houses a museum honoring Lieber and the Indiana state park system.
 Lieber died at McCormicks Creek State Park in 1944 and his ashes were buried at the base of the Colonel Richard Lieber Memorial at Turkey Run.